queryluke/masseffect-5e-data/data/class-features/reliable-talent.md

 ---
-id: reliable_talent
 name: Reliable Talent
+class: infiltrator
+level: 11
 ---
-At {{ level }} level, you have refined your chosen skills until they approach perfection.
+At 11th level, you have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.